Dexter2772/data-analysis-lab/README.md

 ## Automation / Computation ##
 I used functions from D3.js to parse the CSV file, and turn it into data I could manipulate and turn into a bar graph.
 The bar graph I created compares the population of each county in Hawaii.

+## Findings / Review / Repeat ##
+After all the data was processed and added to a bar graph, I could tell Hawaii has sections that have a complete difference in populations (by hundreds of thousands).
+This showed me that each county is pretty different from each other.
+This was very interesting because I didn't know Hawaii had a county with a population that low.
+However, it was tough to graph with such a wide range of numbers.